po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/03-Day/03-Day-LessonPlan.md

 ## Overview

-In this class, we will start by doing the mini-project from Unit 9 on Node.js.
+In this class, we will start by doing the mini-project from Module 09 on Node.js.
 Then students will be introduced to object-oriented programming.
 They will learn about key OOP concepts like constructors, prototypes, polymorphism, and Promises.

 ## Instructor Notes

-* In this lesson, students will complete activities `28-Stu_Mini-Project` from Unit 9 through `08-Stu_Promises` in Unit 10.
+* In this lesson, students will complete activities `28-Stu_Mini-Project` from Module 09 through `08-Stu_Promises` in Module 10.

 * **Important**: Trilogy as a company values transparency and data-driven change quite highly.
 We know that some areas will need improvement as we grow.
 It’s hard for us to know what these areas are unless we ask questions.
 Your candid input truly matters to us, as you are vital members of the Trilogy team.
 In addition to individual feedback at the end of each lesson plan, we would appreciate the feedback of all instructors and TAs in the [mid-course instructional staff survey](https://forms.gle/yPfrY4CjNeAqbVKD6).